 Are clear aligners as effective as traditional braces?

 Well, in-office brands like Invisalign can treat around 90% of orthodontic cases.
-This makes them a very effective alternative to traditional braces for the majority of people.
+This makes them a very effective alternative to traditional braces for the majority of people (read more about Invisalign vs braces).
 But when it comes to teeth straightening at home, online aligner kits are only suitable for mild to moderate cases.

 You can get a good idea of whether you're eligible with a quick online assessment.
 But you won't know for sure until a dentist has assessed your dental impressions or scans.

 Other things that differ when you straighten teeth at home include:

 - You won't see a dentist in person (which you may see as a good or bad thing!)

 - You'll check in regularly using an app rather than visiting a dental practice.